-In today’s energy-conscious world, homeowners are eager to reduce electricity bills and minimize their environmental impact—preferably without lifting a finger.
+In today’s energy-conscious world, homeowners are eager to reduce electricity bills and minimise their environmental impact—preferably without lifting a finger.
 After all, in our technology-driven lives, appliances are designed to make everything easier, right?
 But here’s the irony: while these gadgets are meant to simplify our lives, they’ve also made us a little too comfortable.
-So comfortable, in fact, that we often forget to turn them off, leaving them to silently drain energy (and our wallets).
+So comfortable that we often forget to turn them off, leaving them to silently drains energy (and our wallets).
 Sound familiar?
 Don’t worry—you’re not alone.
 We’ve been there too, which is exactly why we’re here to help.

 Imagine this—you turn off the TV, unplug your phone charger, and feel satisfied that you’re saving energy.
 But what if your home is still secretly draining electricity?
-The truth is, many appliances consume energy even when turned off but still plugged in, and over time, that adds up!
+The truth is, Even when appliances appear off, many continue drawing power—a phenomenon called standby energy consumption.
+Common culprits include TVs, microwaves, computers, and gaming consoles.
+This “phantom load” can quietly add 5–10% to your monthly bill.

 This isn’t just about a few extra dollars on your electricity bill—it’s about the bigger picture.
 Every watt of wasted energy means more fossil fuels burned, more carbon emissions released, and more strain on our planet.